Forest ecology: Approaches

-Forests are studied at a number of organisational levels, from the individual organism to the ecosystem.
+Forests are studied at a number of organizational levels, from the individual organism to the ecosystem.
 However, as the term forest connotes an area inhabited by more than one organism, forest ecology most often concentrates on the level of the population, community or ecosystem.
 Logically, trees are an important component of forest research, but the wide variety of other life forms and abiotic components in most forests means that other elements, such as wildlife or soil nutrients, are also crucial components.

 Forest ecology shares characteristics and methodological approaches with other areas of terrestrial plant ecology, however, the presence of trees makes forest ecosystems and their study unique in numerous ways due to the potential for a wide variety of forest structures created by the uniquely large size and height of trees compared with other terrestrial plants.

+The emergence of machine learning(ML) has allowed for new methods of approaching forest ecology, as it can process larger and more complex data.
+Since the 1990s, machine learning is increasingly used to improve the accuracy of species distribution models, predict carbon flux, and in hazard assessment procedures.
+Drones are also heavily used in forest ecology research.
+The use of drones allows for easier mapping of forest landscapes, and surveying large sections of land.
+Using drones, information such as tree height, diameter, species, and plant stress can be acquired with fewer expensive, labour intensive methods.
+They also aid in the identification of wildfires, especially when drones are equipped with thermal cameras.